qgis/QGIS-Enhancement-Proposals/qep-347-welcome-page-revamp.md

 bar for those able and willing to support QGIS’ continued development** by offering a direct on-click link to QGIS.org’s donation page.

+The welcome page will also offer useful outbound links such as the visual release changelog that will open in users' external browser.

 ### API Considerations / Affected Files

 The work here will not add any new core or GUI classes.
-A new QquickWidget-based QgsWelcomePage class will supersede the current class living in src/app.
+A new QQuickWidget-based QgsWelcomePage class will supersede the current class living in src/app.

-Preexisting classes will be leverage in the implementation of this new welcome page, including:
+Preexisting classes will be leveraged in the implementation of this new welcome page, including:

 - QgsNewsFeedModel and QgsNewsFeedParser for the latest news section;